Science at Mount Allison is hands-on and engaging.

 - Japan Proton Accelerator Research Complex (J-PARC)

-But you don't need to travel far from home for access to state-of-the-art labs, facilities, and equipment.
+You won't need to travel far from home to access to state-of-the-art labs, facilities, and equipment.

 - Mount Allison Gemini Observatory

 - Harold Crabtree Aqualab: Centre for Aquatic Sciences